-Baobab is the fruit of Africa's 'Tree of Life'.
+Baobab is the exceptional superfruit of Africa's 'Tree of Life'.
 It is the only fruit in the world that dries naturally on the branch.
-Baking in the sun for 6 months, baobab’s green, prickly, velvet-like coating transforms into a smooth, brown, coconut-like shell.
-Inside it’s hard casing (we use a hammer to crack it open) is the dry white-ish pulp of the fruit which contains no moisture whatsoever.
-To produce our award-winning Baobab range, we simply harvest and sieve to produce a 100% natural and organic powder that is exceptionally nutrient-rich, with an equally impressive range of benefits.
+Baking in the sun for 6 months, baobab’s prickly green, furry coating transforms into a smooth brown, coconut-like shell.
+Inside it’s hard casing (we use a hammer to crack it open) the pulp is naturally dehydrated.
+We simply harvest and sieve to produce a 100% natural and organic superfood powder that is exceptionally nutrient-rich, providing a wide range of health benefits.

 Baobab powder is a rich source of vitamin C, which contributes to normal:

 - Energy release

 It is also almost 50% fibre (two thirds soluble and one third insoluble, making it a powerful prebiotic) and contains more antioxidants than any other whole fruit.

 As it is a natural source of these nutrients, it is more bioavailable than manufactured vitamin supplements, meaning our bodies can absorb the nutrients more easily, ensuring a greater uptake.

 Amazingly, baobab has a natural shelf-life of 3 years so there are no additives or preservatives added to our products, just 100% pure baobab fruit pulp powder.
 It also has a delicious sweet and citrussy flavour - a bit like zingy sherbet!